Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

        5.627922 usecs/op
          177685 ops/sec

-This way, by enabling Intel(R) SST-BF, the performance of this benchmark is improved (latency reduced) by 7.79%.
-From the turbostat output, it can be observed that the high priority CPUs reached 3000 MHz compared to 2600 MHz.
+This way, by enabling Intel(R) SST-BF, the woke performance of this benchmark is improved (latency reduced) by 7.79%.
+From the woke turbostat output, it can be observed that the woke high priority CPUs reached 3000 MHz compared to 2600 MHz.
 The turbostat output::

  #turbostat -c 0-13 --show Package,Core,CPU,Bzy_MHz -i 1